bendanon/sgx-thc/README.md

 The code requires the installation of Intel SGX [here](https://github.com/01org/linux-sgx) and the SGX driver [here](https://github.com/01org/linux-sgx-driver).
-Furthermore, also a developer account for the usage of IAS has be registered [Deverloper account](https://software.intel.com/en-us/sgx).
+Furthermore, also a developer account for the usage of IAS has be registered [Developer account](https://software.intel.com/en-us/sgx).
 After the registration with a certificate (can be self-signed for development purposes), Intel will respond with a SPID which is needed to communicate with IAS.